Norquay's tubing park is a great thrill for young and old.

 There’s something magical about being pulled in a sleigh along the frozen shore of Banff National Park’s most famous lake while watching giant snowflakes twirl down from the sky.
 Last winter we took the kids on a Brewster Adventures sleigh ride at Lake Louise and they quickly fell under the spell of the giant but gentle Percheron horses that pulled our heavy sleigh 2.5 kilometres to the end of the lake.
 I think their favourite part was petting the horses after the ride was over.

 If you have a little princess, she will love skating around the sparkling ice castle that gets built every winter in the middle of a rink on Lake Louise adjacent to the Fairmont Chateau Lake Louise.
 It’s a pretty spectacular setting — probably the best real estate in Canada for strapping on your blades.
 Ice skating is free and runs from mid-December through April, depending on conditions (rentals are available inside the hotel at Chateau Mountain Sports).

 Several companies offer winter walks into Johnston Canyon (such as White Mountain Adventures) to view the spectacular frozen waterfalls that form as winter’s icy grip grinds their flow to a halt.
 I recently hiked the canyon with some girlfriends and marvelled at its beauty draped in white snow.
 Because of the slippery footing and distance covered the walk is recommended for children eight years and older.

 Inspired to take a trip to Banff this winter?
-Click on the blue box at this story - SnowSeekers' Trip Planner - and get suggestions for accommodations, dining, adventures and more.
+Click on the green box at the top of this page -Plan your trip to Banff - and get suggestions for accommodations, dining, adventures and more.

 Not sure what resort to visit next?
 Our Resort Recommender will tell you where to go, based on what you want.
 Check it out